Greed-n-Throw/photonic-sensing/README.md

 - select the application ("color in glass" or "sensor")
 - choose the host, the substrate and the metal(s) observed
 - choose the variation to be observed (variation of f, n3, d) or the dynamic range
+- click on calculation
-- click on calcul
+- click on export data for make a csv file with the data of the last calcul
-- click on print
+- click on show

 ## Prerequisites